Frequently Asked Questions

 Friends of Karen funds its work through contributions from individuals, corporations, foundations, and government agencies.
 We rely on in-kind gifts of goods and services as well as proceeds from special events.
 The Annual Report provides information on our funding sources, expenses and revenues.

-How do I know that my donation is going directly to help critically ill children and their families?
+How do I know that my donation is going directly to help families caring for a child battling a life-threatening illness?

-Charity Navigator, one of the largest and most respected independent evaluators of U.S. charities, has awarded a 4-star rating -- their highest award -- to Friends of Karen for four consecutive years.
-Only 6% of evaluated charities have achieved a 4-star rating for four or more years in a row.
+Charity Navigator, one of the largest and most respected independent evaluators of U.S. charities, has awarded a 4-star rating -- their highest award -- to Friends of Karen for six consecutive years.
+Only 2% of their 8,000 evaluated charities have achieved a 4-star rating for six or more years in a row.
 Our profile can be found at www.charitynavigator.org.

 Friends of Karen is an Accredited Charity of Better Business Bureau (BBB) and a proud participant in the Charity Seal Program, which indicates that our organization has met the 20 rigorous standards for Charity Accountability.
 For more information about the Standards, please visit the BBB of Metro New York's website at www.newyork.bbb.org